 This helps determine how much urethane needs to be injected into the heel and toe areas by a pair of syringes to bring the head into compliance with the USGA and R&A rules.

-The HammerHead slot in the sole of the driver is directly behind the leading edge and has been used to allow the face to flex more efficiently when the ball hits the face.
+The HammerHead slot in the sole of the Drivers used by pros is directly behind the leading edge and has been used to allow the face to flex more efficiently when the ball hits the face.

 This, according to TaylorMade, makes every M5 driver faster.
 That combined with a 64 percent larger sweet spot (from 266 mm2 in the M3 to 437 mm2 in M5) provides a driver capable of producing more distance even for amateur golfers.

-The M5 driver has a larger carbon fiber crown than the M3 to save weight, and it has carbon fiber panels in the sole that remove weight too.
+The M5 Drivers used by pros has a larger carbon fiber crown than the M3 to save weight, and it has carbon fiber panels in the sole that remove weight too.
 Using this saved weight, engineers at TaylorMade were able to redesign the T-track moveable weight system in the sole so fitters and players can now create a larger draw and fade biases.

 To help golfers find the fairway more often, TaylorMade used the M5 Twist Face, a face design that was introduced by them last season in the M3 and M4 versions to reduce miss-hits.